||F.S. 1007.02; 1007.264; 1007.265; FAC 6A-10.041

-- A committee made up of one representative from each of the following areas shall review and sign the Minimum Basic Skills Waiver request form: STAR, DSS, Career and Technical Education, Assessment and Testing r, and Instructional Administration.
+- A committee made up of one representative from each of the following areas shall review and sign the Minimum Basic Skills Waiver request form: STAR, DSS, Career and Technical Program, Assessment and Testing, and Instructional Administration.

 Disability Support Services is committed to ensuring that all information and communication pertaining to a student’s disability is maintained as confidential as required or permitted by law.

 The following guidelines about the treatment of such information incorporate relevant state and federal regulations:

 - No one will have immediate access to student records in DSS except appropriate staff of DSS.
 Any information regarding a disability is considered confidential and will be shared only with others within the College who have a legitimate educational interest.

 - This information is protected by the Family Educational Rights and Privacy Act (FERPA).